 If the conditions used in if-the-else expressions contain relations with dynamic variables, the corresponding derivative function f might not be continuous and have as many continuous partial derivatives as required by the integration routine in order for efficient simulation.
+Every change of such a relation triggers an event in Modelica in order to efficiently and reliably handle such a discontinuity.
 Modern integrators have indicator functions for such discontinuous events.
 For a relation like v1 > v2, a proper indicator function is v1 - v2.

-If the resulting if-then-else expression is smooth, the modeller should have the possibility to give this extra information to the integrator in order to avoid event handling and thus enhance efficiency.
-This can be done by embedding the corresponding relation in a function no Event as follows.
+If the resulting if-then-else expression is smooth, the modeller has the possibility to give this extra information to the integrator in order to avoid event handling and thus enhance efficiency.
+This can be done by embedding the corresponding relation in a function noEvent as follows.

-'''

-y = if noEvent(u > HighLimit) then HighLimit

-else if noEvent(u < LowLimit) then LowLimit else u;
+y = if noEvent(u > HighLimit) then HighLimit else if noEvent(u < LowLimit) then LowLimit else u;

-'''